justincinmd/dotfiles/README.md

 On the Mac, import the solarized file.
 It's `Solarized Dark.terminal` in `~`.

-### Command-T Install

-To use command-t, it must be compiled.
-It may be necessary to install vim using system ruby as well, if rvm is used.

-Mac specific precursor.
-Command-t **must** be compiled with the same ruby that VIM is linked against, so it's best to switch to the system ruby, then install vim and compile command-t:

-    rvm use system
-    brew install macvim --override-system-vim
-    brew linkapps

-A `+ruby` should be visble in `vim --version`, or in the alternative, `:ruby 1` should run without error in vim.
-Compile command-t:

-    cd ~/.vim/ruby/command-t/
-    ruby extconf.rb
-    make clean
-    make

-On Ubuntu, install ruby development headers:

-    apt-get install ruby-dev

 ### Vim Install

 If `vim` wasn't compiled with `+ruby` or `+lua`, it may be ncessary to compile it from scratch.
 To do that: